Daflon: Uses and Side Effects

 Veins are the blood vessels responsible for carrying non-oxygenated blood back to the heart.
 They’re prone to structural alterations such as dilations or varicose veins.
 Fortunately, Daflon is a drug that helps to improve the symptoms of these pathologies.

 All blood vessels have 3 different well-defined layers, which are the endothelium, the muscular tunic and the adventitial tunic.
-However, the muscular tunic is much thinner in the veins; they handle a large amount of volume but very low pressure levels.
+However, the muscular tunic is much thinner in the veins; they handle a large amount of volume but have very low pressure levels.

 The difference in structure between arteries and veins is what makes the latter more likely to dilate and lose their tone.
 These abnormalities generate the appearance of pathologies such as varicose veins and hemorrhoids.
 In this sense, oral phlebotonic drugs are ideal for the treatment of these diseases according to various studies.